 The UAS style guide, and the templates built in Mosaic, are intended to ensure that a number of accessibility requirements are met from the start.
 If you adhere to the principles in the style guide then you will meet the majority of the important criteria for accessibility.

 Please note that accessibility also relates to your pdf files as well as to your webpage content.
-Pdfs published before 23rd September 2018 do not need to be compliant at this stage, however any newer pdfs must be accessible, and when any older pdfs are updated they must meet these requirements.
+PDFs published before 23rd September 2018 do not need to be compliant at this stage, however any newer PDFs must be accessible, and when any older PDFs are updated they must meet these requirements.

 Site editors are responsible for resolving issues relating to the content of their site.

-Siteimprove categorises accessibility issues by their rating:
+Silktide categorises accessibility issues by their rating:

-Siteimprove will highlight some issues which editors can currently ignore:
+Silktide will highlight some issues which editors can currently ignore:

 The Mosaic platform does very well in comparative terms in being compliant, but the Mosaic team are aware that there is still room for improvement.
 They will work to address some of the technical issues which are known, and will seek clarification on if/when/how other issues are to be resolved.
 The list in the project's guidance document of issues which editors can currently ignore includes technical matters being addressed by Mosaic.